 Community and Cohesion

-The retreat is designed to support the growth of a supportive community, fostering group cohesion within a small cohort.
+The organizers designed the retreat to support the growth of a supportive community, fostering group cohesion within a small cohort.
 It promotes an understanding of a holistic psychedelic approach to healing and well-being, integrating mind, body, and spirit.

 Possible Post-Retreat Pathways